MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 The activation state of the telephone number.

 ### AssignedPstnTargetId
-The ID of the object the phone number is assigned to.
-Either the ObjectId of a user or resource account or the policy instance id of a Teams Shared Calling Routing Policy instance.
+The ID of the object the phone number is assigned to, either the ObjectId of a user or resource account or the policy instance ID of a Teams shared calling routing policy instance.

 ### AssignmentCategory
 This parameter is reserved for internal Microsoft use.